yschindel/NHMzh-viz-services/integration-tests/README.md

 - Delete the `ifc-files` bucket.
 - Delete all items in the `ifc-fragment-files` bucket.
 - Delete the `ifc-fragment-files` bucket.
+- Delete all items in the `lca-cost-data` bucket.
+- Delete the `lca-cost-data` bucket.

 ### Add Content to the IFC Kafka Topic